-The Scrum Master also has some responsibilities that might be done by a project manager including removing obstacles and facilitating the project team.
-It may be a different style of leadership, but it is still leadership.
+The Scrum Master also has some responsibilities that might be done by a project manager including:

 What Role Might an “Agile Project Manager” Play?

-I think it’s sad that some project managers see there only alternative in an Agile environment is to become a Scrum Master because the role of an Agile Project Manager is so ill-defined and poorly-understood.
+I think it’s sad that some project managers see their only alternative in an Agile environment is to become a Scrum Master.
+That’s because the role of an Agile Project Manager is so ill-defined and poorly-understood.
 I’ve identified several potential roles that an Agile Project Manager might play:

 1. Team-level Role

 There is officially no role for an “Agile Project Manager” at the team level in an Agile project; however, a project manager who is skilled in blending Agile and traditional plan-driven project management principles and practices can play a real value-added role as either a Product Owner, a Scrum Master, or an Agile Coach